[Warning: flashing imagery below]

 The MultiMode produced by Digital Instruments (now Veeco) is the world's best-selling scanning probe microscope.
 This versatile imaging tool is able to perform all conventional AFM techniques, e.g. contact mode, tapping mode, MFM, EFM, electrochemistry AFM.
 A vibration isolation system was recently purchased from Ambios Technology with the support from MANSE.

-The MANSE group has access to two PLD chambers managed by Prof. J. Lunney and Prof. Coey's groups.
+The MANSE group has access to two PLD chambers managed by Prof. J. Lunney, Prof. Coey's groups and Prof. I. Shvets Groups.

-“Heloïse” PLD chamber (designed by Surface) can reach a (HV) base pressure of ~10 -7 mbar.
-This versatile chamber has been used for the deposition of HfO 2 , ZnO, SrTiO 3 , LaAlO 3 , CoO, some N-doped oxides, more complex oxides, and even sellenides.
-A four-target carrousel allows deposition of multilayered films in a one-step process.
-The substrate is heated by radiation (up to 950 o C) and a thermocouple is used to monitor and control the temperature.
+“Heloïse” PLD chamber (designed by Surface) is a high vacuum (HV) system capable of a base pressure of ~10-7 mbar.
+This versatile chamber has been used for the deposition of both oxide and nitride thin films, ranging from perovskites such as ferromagnetic La0.7Sr0.3MnO3 and ferroelectric BaTiO3 and spinel ferrites such as NiFe2O4 and CoFe2O4 to N-doped oxides and even sellenides.
+A four-target carrousel allows for the deposition of multilayered films in a one-step process.
+A maximum substrate temperature of 950 o C is achievable by radiative heating from platinum coils and is monitored and controlled by a K-type thermocouple.
 A mass flow controller is used to control oxygen pressure in the chamber, while a baratron accurately gauges the pressure during deposition.
-The system is equipped with a high pressure RHEED, a RF plasma source for oxygen- and nitrogen-doping, a Langmuir probe, in situ reflectivity, and uses the same KrF excimer laser as the “Hedgehog” above.
+The system is equipped with a high pressure RHEED which allows for the in situ monitoring of growth at the unit cell level and characterisation of the surface structure, a RF plasma source for oxygen- and nitrogen-doping, a Langmuir probe and in situ optical reflectivity.
+The laser used to ablate the target material is a Lambda Physik KrF eximer laser capable of supplying 350 mJ pulses of 248 nm light of 25 ns duration at a rate of 1-20 Hz.

 - Dedicated Acid and Solvent Wet Benches